Facilitator of Outreach and Regenerative Design

 Coordinator, Children at Play Network

-As an environmental educator and advocate for children and the environment, Melissa believes that nature needs children who grow to become lifelong stewards of the earth.
-She has more than 20 years’ experience helping organizations in the non-profit and public sectors achieve their goals, and believes children need nature to thrive.
-She is a mother of two, and knows that improved and increased outdoor play experiences for children is the way forward.
+As an advocate for children and the environment, Melissa believes that children need nature and nature needs children who grow to become lifelong stewards of the earth.
+She has more than 20 years’ experience helping organizations in the non-profit and public sectors achieve their goals.
+She is a mother of two, and knows that improved and increased outdoor play experiences for children is the best way forward.

 Play memory: As a child, I couldn’t imagine a more perfect place to live than inside a tree.
 I pretended that the largest tree in our backyard was my home, a secret place near a wood pile where I made “sassafrass” tea from crunchy leaves.
 This little backyard patch was my home away from home, a quiet, natural space where I was free to create the world as I wanted.